Ang Chan I: Battle of Kampong Chhnang

-Battle at Chaktomuk
+Battle of Chaktomuk

 One year after the war in Kampong Chhnang, Chan Reachea ordered two commanders, "Oknha Chakrei Keo" and "Oknha Vongsa Akka Reach", to lead 30,000 troops to attack Chaktomuk Fortress.
 10,000 army of King Korn stood guard to protect the area, led by General "Chao Ponhea Lumpaing".
 Chan Reachea's army, more than twice the number of King Korn's army, defeated the Chaktomuk Battlefield in 1521 AD, and Chan Reachea's army marched on Bati district (now Takeo province).
 Further, Chan Reachea later announced that all district governors in the Kampuchea Krom area must keep their troops neutral, otherwise he would fight to the death in this war.

 Battle on the Four Rivers

 After King Korn know that his nephew "Chao Ponhea Lumpaing" had died in Chaktomuk Fortress by the army of Chan Reachea, he became very angry and sent a wrath to his general "Ponhea Kao" who threw Troops in Chey Sour village, Kandal province, to mobilize for immediate revenge.
 In 1522 AD, 30,000 Ponhea Kao troops crossed the river to the west.
 The first 15,000 divisions were infantry led by "Ponhea Sral" and "Javea Viang" and stationed at Boeung Pong Peay north of Phnom Penh, while Ponhea Kao himself led the 2nd Battalion 15,000 with 60 warships stormed the port of Chan Reachea at Chroy Ponlea (now Chroy Changvar) Ponhea Kao's navy was so strong that it chased Chan Reach's navy, led by "Vibol Reach" and "Protous Reach", to Prek Pnov, then Chan Reachea general "Ponhea Mern Pich" who set up a fort in Prek Taten came out to help the "Vibol Reach" and "Prothous Reach" troops.
 Seeing this, Ponhea Kao also used the trick of losing and retreating so that "Ponhea Mern Pich" could chase after his army.
 "Ponhea Sral" and "Javea Viang" embedded in Boeung Pong Peay, north of Phnom Penh fight from behind at the lastly Ponhea Mern Pich was kill in Chatomuk river (now the Ponhea Mern Pich Monastery, also known as Ta Pich, is next to the Royal Monument in front of the Cambodia Royal Palace today) and the Chaktomuk rivers were called "the Bloody river" by people at the locals.